CGCookie/retopoflow/help/warnings.md

 RetopoFlow is designed to perform well on _typical_ production retopology scenarios.
 Running RetopoFlow on source/target meshes beyond a reasonable range is possible, but it will result in slower performance and a poorer experience.

 A typical retopology workflow would involve <{[warning max sources]} polygons in total for all source meshes and <{[warning max target]} polygons for the target mesh.
-That's the point at which Blender starts to slow down, and there's not a lot we can do to be faster than Blender itself.
+Beyond these counts is the point at which Blender starts to slow down, and there's not a lot we can do to be faster than Blender itself.

 If your retopology target polygon count exceeds the {[warning max target]} count threshold, please try the following: